-- Motor Noise: Audiothing has tried to replicate the whirring sound to the reel’s motor and give users a control knob to help mix it into their signal.
+- Motor Noise: AudioThing has tried to replicate the whirring sound to the reel’s motor and give you a control knob to help mix it into their signal.
 This parameter mostly affects the mid to lower range frequencies, and the motor noise simulation is accurate.

 - Tape Echo ‘Wet Only’ Function: The echo module in this plugin comes with a ‘Wet Only’ button, which removes the original dry signal from your mix, leaving only the echoes’ behind.
 This technique can create some sparse and colorful stereo information without cluttering up your mix.

 Reels by Audiothing is compatible with 64-bit windows and comes in VST2, VST3, or AAX formats.
 Mac Users will require macOS 10.15 or above and have the option of choosing between VST2, VST3, AU, or AAX versions of the plugin.